-The minimum investment amount for participation is \in 100,000 for Aescap Genetics Manager Class.
-The minimum investment amount for participation is \in 500,000 for Aescap Genetics Investors Class.
-The minimum investment amount for participation is \in 10,000,000 for Aescap Genetics Investors 10M+.
-The minimum investment amount for participation is \in 20,000,000 for Aescap Genetics Investors 10M+.
-The minimum investment amount for participation is \in 30.000,000 for Aescap Genetics Investors 10M+.
-The participation is \in 30.000,000 for Aescap Genetics Investors Class 30M+.
+The minimum investment amount for participation is € 100,000 for Aescap Genetics Manager Class.
+The minimum investment amount for participation is € 500,000 for Aescap Genetics Investors Class.
+The minimum investment amount for participation is € 10,000,000 for Aescap Genetics Investors 10M+.
+The minimum investment amount for participation is € 20,000,000 for Aescap Genetics Investors Class 20M+ and the minimum investment amount for participation is € 30.000,000 for Aescap Genetics Investors Class 30M+.
 The Fund Manager can accept a lower minimum subscription amount for Aescap Genetics Investors Unit Class.
 This minimum can be lowered to EUR 10,000.
-Clients of wealth manager, family offices or private banks who have an executed discretionary portfolio management agreement or investment advisory services agreement with the wealth manager, family office or private bank.
+Clients of wealth managers, family offices or private banks who have an executed discretionary portfolio management agreement or investment advisory services agreement with the wealth manager, family office or private bank, are accepted when the investment decision to invest in the Aescap Genetics is taken or advised by the wealth manager, family office or private bank.
 This will only be possible for Aescap Genetics Investors Unit Class.
 Additionally, for family members (being defined as first and second degree relatives) of existing Unit Holders, subscription amounts below EUR 100,000 can be accepted as well.
-Here the subscription will be linked to the size of the current investment of the existing Unit Holders.
-Existing Unit Holders can make applications for further Units in amounts of EUR 10,000 or more.
-At the time of inception of the Fund Units with a Net Asset Value of \in 1,000 have been issued as part of the Initial Classes.
+Here the subscription will be linked to the size of the current investment of the existing Unit Holder.
+Existing Unit Holders can make applications for further Units in amounts of EUR 10.000 or more.
+At the time of inception of the Fund Units with a Net Asset Value of € 1.000 have been issued as part of the Initial Classes.